shonphilip7/transit-app-frontend/README.md

 1. Git
 2. Docker
 3. Follow the steps in the repo <a href="https://github.com/shonphilip7/transit-app-api">transit-app-api</a> to run the API container.
-4. Follow the steps in the <a href="https://github.com/shonphilip7/sample-transit-map">custom tiles repo</a> to generate the map
+4. Follow the steps in the <a href="https://github.com/shonphilip7/sample-transit-map">custom tiles repo</a> to run the map container.
 ## Steps to run the app locally
 1. Once the API containers in the pre-requisite are up and running, git clone https://github.com/shonphilip7/transit-app-frontend
 2. cd transit-app-frontend